vincentfusco/tt06_555/README.md

 ![Layout](./docs/555_layout.png)

 ## Schematics
-The transistor-level-implementation of this circuit is different than what is actually inside of a 555 Timer.

-See section, "History" to see schematics of the original.

-Below is my version:

 ![Schematic](./docs/timer_core_schematic.PNG)

-Inside of the comparators is a classic CMOS comparator topology which can be found in many texts:
+Inside of the comparators is a comparator topology which can be found in many texts:

 ![Comparator](./docs/comp_p_schem_vs_layout.PNG)

+(See Allen Holbert - CMOS Analog Circuit Design, or Baker - CMOS Circuit Design, Layout, and Simulation for descriptions of how this circuit works)

+Note: The transistor-level-implementation of my 555 circuit is different than what is actually inside of a 555 Timer.
+See section, "History" to see schematics of the original.

 ## Operation

-A 555-Timer is nothing more than a couple of comparators, an internal voltage divider (5kOhm x 3 in the original, which is where the marketing guys got their inspiration for its name), an SR latch and an open-drain transistor.
+A 555-Timer is nothing more than a couple of comparators, an internal voltage divider, an SR latch, and an open-drain transistor.

 This collection of components has been used to cleverly implement all different kinds of functions.
 See the datasheet for the CMOS version here: https://www.ti.com/lit/gpn/LMC555.